markjlyon/spaceopera/EPISODES.md

 A diplomatic outreach to the Keptra Empire does not go as planned, but at least not like the first time.

-The USC sends ships on multiple diplomatic missions: one to Orca Pride, one to Ganymede Pride, and another to the Kzinti.
+The USC sends farships on multiple diplomatic missions: one to Orca Pride, one to Ganymede Pride, and another to the Kzinti.

 Elections start among the hundreds of candidates for the Triumvirates.
 The two favored candidates take the lead as expected but a third dark horse candidate surprises everyone.